 Board of Directors

 Mayor Dilkens has an extensive history of community involvement in Windsor.
 He spent 15 years with the Windsor Police Auxiliary where he was a Staff Sergeant.
 He was a founding Board Member for the Canadian Manufacturing Hall of Fame.
 He is also an annual Area Captain in the Windsor Goodfellows Paper Drive.
 He has served as President to both the Windsor and Essex County Crime Stoppers and Windsor Road Watch programs.
-Mayor Dilkens is also a past Executive Board Member of Windsor Regional Hospital, a Past Vice-President of the Windsor Jaycees and former Chair of the Windsor Red Cross Emergency Services Unit.
-He sat on the provincial board of the Human Resource Professional Association (HRPA) – the Ontario regulating body for the HR professionals serving 18,000 members.
-He currently serves as a member of the Appeals Panel and Government Relations Committee for HRPA.
+Mayor Dilkens is also a past Executive Board Member of Windsor Regional Hospital, a Past Vice-President of the Windsor Jaycees, former Chair of the Windsor Red Cross Emergency Services Unit, and past board member of the Appeals Panel and Government Relations Committee for HRPA (Human Resources Professionals Association).

-The Mayor brings a wealth of economic development, international trade, human resource and labour relations experience to the office.
-He served as an International Trade Officer at the Canadian Consulate in Detroit, a labour relations consultant at a large consulting firm in Detroit, and most recently practiced in the areas of labour and employment law at McTague Law Firm in Windsor.
+The Mayor brings a wealth of economic development, international trade, human resource, and labour relations experience to the office.
+He served as an International Trade Officer at the Canadian Consulate in Detroit and as a labour relations consultant at a large consulting firm in Detroit, and most recently practised in the areas of labour and employment law at McTague Law Firm in Windsor.

 Mayor Drew Dilkens is a lifelong resident of the City of Windsor.
-He has a Bachelor of Commerce and a law degree from the University of Windsor, called to the bar in 2012.
+He has a Bachelor of Commerce and a law degree from the University of Windsor.
+He was called to the bar in 2012.
 He also has a Master of Business Administration from Wayne State University and received his Doctorate of Business Administration from the International School of Management in Paris, France with a focus on municipal amalgamation in Ontario.
-He also holds the professional designation of a Certified Human Resources Professional (CHRP), along with training certificates from the Canadian Foreign Service Institute, Canadian Securities Institute and Federal Bureau of Investigations in the United States.
+He obtained the Chartered Director (C.Dir.) designation from The Directors College (2021).
+He holds the professional designation of a Certified Human Resources Leader (CHRL), along with training certificates from the Canadian Foreign Service Institute, Canadian Securities Institute and Federal Bureau of Investigations in the United States.

-Professionally, Fred has worked in both the for-profit and non-profit sectors prior to being elected to Windsor City Council in October 2014.
-He has significant management experience, having been the Director of Business Development for the region’s largest automotive retailer group and currently serving as the Director of Programs and Development for the Multicultural Council of Windsor and Essex County.
+Prior to being elected to Windsor City Council in 2014, Fred worked in both the for-profit and non-profit sectors.
+He has extensive management experience having been the Director of Business Development for the region’s largest automotive retailer group and currently serving as the Executive Director of the Multicultural Council of Windsor and Essex County.

-Fred resides within Ward 1 in the City of Windsor and is a first-term City Councillor.
-He was elected on a platform that places taxpayers first, while working to build stronger neighborhoods.
-As a Councillor, Fred has been a strong proponent of fiscal responsibility at City Hall.
-He has also focused on greater job creation in our city and region; holding the line on property taxes; continuing to decrease the City’s debt, increasing its financial reserves; and investing in our roads, sewers and park infrastructure.
+Fred and his wife Carolyn reside in Ward 1 in the City of Windsor.
+He is a second-term City Councillor, re-elected in 2018 on a platform that placed taxpayers first, while working to build stronger neighbourhoods.
+As a councillor, Fred has been a strong proponent of fiscal responsibility at City Hall.
+He has also focused on job creation in the region; holding the line on property taxes; continuing to decrease the City’s debt, increasing its financial reserves; and investing in our roads, sewers and parks infrastructure.
 Fred believes in a strong and vibrant City of Windsor with a quality of life that is second to none.

 Councillor Francis currently serves on the following Agencies, Boards and Committees: